Categories

 Special Instructions

-All work in which humor is the key element should be submitted in this category.
+All work in which humor is the key element should be entered in this category.

 500–3,000 words